 Before You Start

 There are a few things you need to have in place before you start building your landing page using the Elementor page builder.
+Go ahead and take care of these three things before moving on to the actual landing page building process.

-Setting Up Landing Page
+Setting Up a Landing Page Using Elementor

 First, you want to click on Pages > Add New, and then click on the “Edit with Elementor” button.